cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 ### `get_action(self, actor)`

-Retrieve the action from the actor in the sample.
+Retrieves the action from the actor in the sample.

 Parameters: